NEONScience/NEON-Data-Skills/tutorials/lidar/create-canopy-height-model-in-R.md

 ## Recommended Reading
 <a href="{{ site.baseurl }}/chm-dsm-dtm-gridded-lidar-data" target="_blank">
 What is a CHM, DSM and DTM?
-About Gridded, Raster LiDAR Data</a>
+About Gridded, Raster lidar Data</a>

 </div>

-## Create a LiDAR derived Canopy Height Model (CHM)
+## Create a lidar-derived Canopy Height Model (CHM)

-The National Ecological Observatory Network (NEON) will provide LiDAR-derived data products as one of its many free ecological data products.
+The National Ecological Observatory Network (NEON) will provide lidar-derived data products as one of its many free ecological data products.
 These products will come in the
 <a href="http://trac.osgeo.org/geotiff/" target="_blank">GeoTIFF</a>